-Report this activity when an applicant or participant needs time to secure child care arrangements in order to participate in work activities.
+Report this activity for an applicant or participant who is engaged in activities to secure child care arrangements in order to participate in work activities.
+This may include contacting a child care resource and referral network, researching availability of child care, touring child care facilities, and interviewing child care providers.